holepunchto/pear-docs/README.md

 ### How-tos

-Simple How-tos on using the essential builing blocks in P2P applications using.
+Simple How-tos on using the essential builing blocks in Pear applications.

 * [How to connect two peers by key with HyperDHT](./howto/connect-two-peers-by-key-with-hyperdht.md)
 * [How to connect to many peers by topic with Hyperswarm](./howto/connect-to-many-peers-by-topic-with-hyperswarm.md)